bearauth-com/.github/profile/README.md

 ### Better Security

-BearAuth uses [zero-access encryption](#what-is-zero-access-encryption) to protect your secrets.
+BearAuth uses zero-access encryption to protect your secrets.
 This means that even if BearAuth is compromised, your secrets are still safe.

+Zero-access encryption works by encrypting your secrets with your API keys, which BearAuth never stores.
+Even BearAuth can't decrypt your secrets unless you make a request with an API key.

 Other solutions not only don't use zero-access encryption, but they technically can't do so.
 They have features like login pages that are end-user facing, so they have to be able to decrypt and use your secrets _independently._ This makes your secrets vulnerable to breaches and misuse.